kemflorent/react-native-file-delete/README.md

 FileDelete module provide 03 functions :
 * deleteFile
-  For delete a files by filenames or fileSystemUris so you can only use one parameter type.
+  For deleting files by filenames or fileSystemUris you can only use one parameter type.
-  There are 03 ways to initialize your options like shown below.
+  There are 03 ways to initialize your options as shown below.

     ```js
     import { deleteFile } from 'react-native-file-delete';